 Severe stage

-Severe CEA is associated with a complete detachment of their retina, which can cause blindness.
+Severe CEA is associated with their retina becoming completely detached, which will cause blindness.
 In this stage, treatment is usually not possible and your dog will need lifelong management to prevent further damage.

 Treatment for Collie Eye Anomaly (CEA)

-Treatment for Collie Eye Anomaly (CEA) depends on the severity of their condition.
-Mild cases might not need any treatment, while moderate and severe cases might require medications, laser therapy, or surgery to repair their retina.
+Treating Collie Eye Anomaly (CEA) depends on the severity of their condition.
+Mild cases might not need any treatment, while moderate and severe cases can need medications, laser therapy, or surgery to repair their retina.
 In some cases, vision loss can be prevented or slowed with early diagnosis and treatment.

 Regular eye exams are important for monitoring the progression of CEA and detecting any changes in their eye.